 The input acquired by Pfizer and the survey were done in parallel and were demonstrative of a multi-stakeholder effort to impact trial design.

 To help you plan your next patient engagement activities, PARADIGM provides a checklist as an Enhancement of the EUPATI Guidance* to help in the planning of patient engagement activities.
-The Recommendations for identifying the right patients* can be used when your team is ready to reach out to patient partners, and the Legal toolkit* will provide you with guidance on how to use the reference agreements and the Guiding Principles co-created by WECAN and partners.
+The Recommendations on how to find the right match for the right patient engagement activity* can be used when your team is ready to reach out to patient partners, and the Patient Engagement Agreements Explained* will provide you with guidance on how to use the reference agreements and the Guiding Principles co-created by WECAN and partners.

 * All PARADIGM tools will be released during the summer of 2020.
 Follow the information on our website.
 The final names of each tool might change.